Any getaway is a good getaway, but one with your best gal friends is extra special.

 • Be sure to contact the winery and cidery in advance because tours and tasting are by appointment only.

 • Deciding where to go for dinner will not be easy.
 Bath County has several special occasion restaurants.
 The Tavern at The Inn at Warm Springs and The Waterwheel at The Inn at Gristmill Square are located in Warm Springs.
 Fort Lewis Lodge and Farm in Millboro features a farm-to-table experience, featuring products raised right there on their own property whenever possible.
-Sneads 1912, Les Cochons d’Or and The Omni Homestead Resort are located in Hot Springs.
+Sam Snead Tavern and The Omni Homestead Resort are located in Hot Springs.
 All of these restaurants will provide a great dining experience.
 On this visit and on future visits, you’ll definitely want to try them all.
 Reservations are recommended.

 • Spend the first half of the day doing some retail therapy.
 There are clothing and specialty shops in Hot Springs, including some in The Omni Homestead Resort.
 You’ll want to include stops at some antique shops around the county to search for a unique treasure and at The Warm Springs Gallery to browse the work of local artists.

 • With retail therapy behind you, unwind and de-stress with a visit to a spa.
-The historic Jefferson Pools are closed and under renovation, but there are other spas to choose around the county, including Warm Spirit Spa in Warm Springs and the Spa at The Omni Homestead.
+After a lengthy restoration, the Warm Springs Pools are now open to the public.
+Reservations are required.
+Other spas in the county include Warm Spirit Spa in Warm Springs and the Spa at The Omni Homestead.

 • Once again, it will be time to choose from one of the amazing restaurants mentioned earlier.
 Tonight, be sure to allow some time for before- or after-dinner drinks at Bacova Beer on Main Street in Hot Springs.
 Bath County’s only craft brewery is a favorite gathering place for locals and visitors.
 Be sure to take home a growler.